Victoria Donda

-Victoria Analía Donda Pérez (born 1977 in Buenos Aires, Argentina) is an Argentine human rights activist and legislator.
+Victoria Analía Donda Pérez (born 1977) is an Argentine human rights activist and legislator.
 She is the first daughter of a "disappeared" person, born in captivity, to become a member of the Argentine National Congress.
 She was the youngest woman to hold that office.

 From 2019 to 2022, she was the agency executive of the National Institute Against Discrimination, Xenophobia and Racism (INADI), one of the Argentine government's prime human rights institutions.

 Early life

-She was born in 1977, in the notorious clandestine detention center called ESMA in Buenos Aires while her mother, María Hilda Pérez was "disappeared" for her involvement with leftist groups.
+She was born in 1977, in the clandestine detention center in Buenos Aires while her mother, María Hilda Pérez "disappeared" for her involvement with leftist groups.
 Her father, José María Laureano Donda, was also held in captivity during the same time.
 Both remain disappeared and are presumed to have been killed during that period.
 She is one of approximately 500 children known to have been born to disappeared political prisoners during Argentina's Dirty War (1976–1983), who were kidnapped and registered under false identities.

 As a baby, Victoria was handed over to another family, who raised her but never told her about her biological parents.
 Her case is particularly unusual because her paternal uncle, Adolfo Miguel Donda Tigel (her father's brother), was a naval officer who was one of the primary individuals responsible for ESMA, and participated in the imprisonment, torture, and killing of her parents.

 Recovery of her identity

 In 2003, when she was 26 years of age, Victoria Donda discovered her true identity after communicating with the group H.I.J.O.S.
 (Sons and Daughters for Identity and Justice Against Oblivion and Silence) and the Grandmothers of the Plaza de Mayo.

-Despite that, even knowing that her real mother was one of the ESMA disappeared, for a long time she was reluctant to have her DNA tested in order to find out who her biological parents were.
+Despite that, even knowing that her real mother was one of the ESMA disappeared, and she was reluctant to have her DNA tested in order to find out who her biological parents were.

 On May 24, 2004, when ESMA was converted by the government into a memorial center, Donda spoke at the ceremony:

 One week later, DNA analysis revealed Donda's true identity.
 She was the first "sister" found by H.I.J.O.S. and the 78th granddaughter found by the Grandmothers of the Plaza de Mayo.
 Some weeks later, her kidnapper was detained; he is currently on trial, alongside Juan Antonio Azic and others, for 62 crimes against humanity.